I opened my wearied heart to you,

 To me, does not seem very wrong

-This poem was written/submitted by Savannah Collins.
+This post was submitted by Savannah Collins.